Comparison

 When to choose FireShot

 FireShot is best for users who need reliable full-page capture across multiple browsers and want to export to PDF.
-It's not a fit for anyone building a screenshot library, needing AI organization, or wanting to search captures by their content.
+It's not a fit for anyone building a screenshot library, needing automatic organization, or wanting to search captures by their content.

 • Reliable full-page capture across 4 browsers